Jamie Lester: Sculpture

 In July 2023, the Boy Scouts of America announced the unveiling and dedication of Lester's bronze "Ascending Eagle" statue as part of Scouting's Women of Character Program, which ran concurrent with their 2023 National Jamboree.
 The 8-feet-tall statue located at the Summit Bechtel Reserve is intended to inspire past, current and future generations of girls and women involved in Scouting.

+In 2025, Lester's design for ten-foot bronze statue of Davy Crockett was selected by the Tennessee State Capitol Commission to be placed outside the Tennessee State Capitol building at Nashville in late 2026.
+The statue, which Lester titled Guardian of the Frontier, shows Crockett standing on a stone with two dogs, while he holds his rifle.
+He wears pioneer garb and a coonskin cap.

+In 2026, Lester was selected to exhibit his work as part of the eighth edition of Personal Structures, the biennial contemporary art exhibition organized by the European Cultural Center (ECC), Italy.
+Lester's sculptures were chosen for a six-month exhibition alongside the Venice Biennale in the Marinaressa Gardens, Venice, beginning in May 2026.

-Other recent works include "Rising Cardinals" (2021), which is located between Neville and North Heber Streets in Beckley, WV.
+Other notable works include "Rising Cardinals" (2021), which is located between Neville and North Heber Streets in Beckley, WV.
 This sculpture was part of a beautification project for the city.
 It features four red cardinals and was constructed with the help of Lester's business partner, engineer Jeff Edwards.
 During an interview conducted during the public unveiling of the work, Lester said he chose the state bird of West Virginia to symbolize Beckley “rising up.”

 In an interview with Tamarack, Lester revealed that he not only sculpts in bronze, ceramics, steel, and mixed media, but also creates sculpture digitally and in virtual reality.
 His larger projects can take several years to complete.
 For example, Lester stated that he worked over 4,000 hours to create his rendering of Jerry West, while planning for his Don Knotts statue began nearly ten years before the final version was erected.
 Lester has stated that his artistic style is influenced by baroque, post-impressionism, and surrealism.